teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 ### Investor Introductions

-[Why Most VCs Won’t Intro You To Other VCs (Unless You Follow These Steps)](http://hunterwalk.com/2014/08/11/why-most-vcs-wont-intro-you-to-other-vcs-unless-you-follow-these-steps/). [*Hunter Walk*](https://twitter.com/hunterwalk), 2014.
+[Why Most VCs Won’t Intro You to Other VCs (Unless You Follow These Steps)](http://hunterwalk.com/2014/08/11/why-most-vcs-wont-intro-you-to-other-vcs-unless-you-follow-these-steps/). [*Hunter Walk*](https://twitter.com/hunterwalk), 2014.
 Do your homework before you ask for an intro.
 Write the draft pitch and intro email for the VC.
 Follow up.
 Send periodic updates.

-[Introductions and the "forward intro email"](http://also.roybahat.com/post/92544681186/introductions-and-the-forward-intro-email).
+[Introductions and the "Forward Intro Email"](http://also.roybahat.com/post/92544681186/introductions-and-the-forward-intro-email).
 [Roy Bahat](https://twitter.com/roybahat), 2014.
 You write the draft intro email, and "I do only the things I’m best at — knowing the receiver, and sharing my opinion of you."

+[The Double Opt-In Introduction](http://avc.com/2009/11/the-double-optin-introduction/).
+Fred Wilson, 2009.
+Asking for permission to make an email intro before making it is good form.
+I try to do it as a matter of practice.

-### Finding Angel Investors
+### Finding the Right Angels: Accredited Investors

 [How to select your angel investors](http://cdixon.org/2009/11/03/how-to-select-your-angel-investors/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Don't reach for the “celebrity” investors.
 Celebrity investors might help generate buzz, but a startup is a long trip.
 Look for investors who will actually roll up their sleeves and help you after the initial buzz dies down.